deepakkumarnd/parrot/README.md

 ├── images/               # images referenced from pages are copied to public/images/ └── public/               # build output — serve/deploy this, don't edit it
 ```

+There's no `views/index.md` — the home page is generated at build time from
+everything in `views/posts/*.md`.

 ## Writing posts